logo

 Horseshoe Route from New Zealand

-However, it appears that mail was accepted to intermediate destinations before that.
+It appears that mail was accepted to intermediate destinations before that.
 A cover to India is shown in [8] that was postmarked in New Zealand on 14 June 1940 and is backstamped in Calcutta on 25 June 1940.
 It was therefore flown on the first Horseshoe service which arrived in Calcutta on 24 June [4].

 Horseshoe Route to New Zealand